123hi123/remote-mcp-server-authless/README.md

-# Building a Remote MCP Server on Cloudflare (Without Auth)
+# Building a Remote MCP Server on Cloudflare (With API Key Authentication)

-This example allows you to deploy a remote MCP server that doesn't require authentication on Cloudflare Workers.
+This example allows you to deploy a remote MCP server with API key authentication on Cloudflare Workers.
+The server now requires a valid API key to access the MCP tools, providing better security for your deployment.

 ## Get started: